Well, the Thing Is ...

 1.1.
 Frisians introducing the thing to the world

-The Romans, when arriving in the northwest of continental Europe around the beginning of the common era, described how the tribes of this area governed themselves.
-Roman historian Tacitus documented how the assemblies functioned, especially in the central river area of the Netherlands.
-In his book Historiae, dated 100-110, Tacitus described the uprising of the Batavii, in the year 69.
-A people living in the central river area of the Netherlands.
-Their leader Julius Civilis gathered the nobles and the most fierce men of his people in a sacred wood.
+When the Romans arrived in the northwest of continental Europe around the start of the common era, they observed how the local tribes governed themselves.
+The Roman historian Tacitus offers some of the earliest descriptions of these assemblies, particularly in the river lands of the Netherlands.
+In his Historiae (ca. 100–110), he recounts the Batavian revolt of AD 69, where the leader of the Batavii, Julius Civilis, convened the nobles and the fiercest warriors of his people in a sacred grove.

 When he saw that darkness and merriment had inflamed their hearts, he [Julius Civilis] addressed them.
 Starting with a reference to the glory and renown of their nation, he went on to catalogue the wrongs, the depredations and all the other woes of slavery.
 The alliance, he said, was no longer observed on the old terms: they were treated as chattels. (…) He received wide support for his words.
 Barbaric rites and ancestral oaths followed which bounded everyone together (Historiae, Tacitus).

-By the way, the Cananefates, a tribe that lived in the area of the current city of The Hague, and the Frisians from north of the River Rhine, joined this uprising against the Romans.
-The Frisians attacked the fortresses of the limes ('border') along the River Rhine with a naval fleet.
-A band of Frisians and Chauci operated during the uprising even high upstream the River Rhine, at the town of Tolbiacum.
-Tolbiacum was located where the current town of Zülpich in Germany is today, not far from the city of Bonn.
-At Tolbiacum the Frisian and Chauci warriors were defeated in a remarkable way.
-The people of Tolbiacum had offered the warriors a banquet with a lot of wine.
-After the Chauci and Frisians had fallen asleep drunk, the doors were closed and the building set afire.
-If you think this level of ignorant military behaviour is something of the past, better look at the negative development of military budgets of many European countries the last fifty years or so.
+By the way, the Cananefates—a tribe living in the area of present-day city of The Hague—and the Frisians from north of the River Rhine also joined the revolt against Rome.
+The Frisians attacked the Roman limes (‘border’) fortresses along the River Rhine with a naval fleet.
+A band of Frisians and Chauci pushed even far upstream, reaching Tolbiacum, the site of today’s town of Zülpich in Germany, not far from the city of Bonn.
+There, the warriors met a rather ignoble end: the local people invited them to a lavish banquet with plenty of wine, and once the drunken Frisians and Chauci had fallen asleep, the doors were barred and the hall was set on fire.
+If you think such reckless military behaviour is a thing of the past, just consider the steady decline of European defence budgets over the last fifty years.

 Concerning the thing Tacitus also wrote: